 We do not exclude mentors or mentees (e.g., supervisor-student, post-doctoral employer-employee relationship) from making nominations.
 We also do not exclude collaborators or members of the same institution as writers of nominator or support letters.
 We do regard such nominations as a potential conflict of interest if the relationship has been in the past 3 years.
 Consistent with our Conflicts of Interest Policy, such potential conflict of interest should be acknowledged and communicated to the selection committee as part of the nomination, but do not disqualify the individual from participating.

 Who may be nominated

-With few exceptions, anyone may be nominated for a qualifying award.
-Award selection is not judged with regard to citizenship nor membership in the Geochemical Society.
+With few exceptions, anyone may be nominated for the honor.
+Selection is not judged with regard to citizenship nor membership in the GS or EAG.